tchaik/tchaik/README.md

     $ tchaik -itlXML ~/path/to/iTunesLibrary.xml

-You can also convert the iTunes Library into a Tchaik library using the `tchimport` tool, and use this instead:
+You can also convert the iTunes Library into a Tchaik library using the `tchimport` tool:

     $ tchimport -itlXML ~/path/to/iTunesLibrary.xml -out lib.tch
     $ tchaik -lib lib.tch